-A related but distinct problem is the computation of fields of symmetric second order tensors (i.e., symmetric matrices) [Palacios et al. 2017].
+A related but distinct problem is the computation of fields of symmetric second-order tensors (i.e., symmetric matrices) [Palacios et al. 2017].
 Every symmetric matrix has an orthonormal basis of eigenvectors, which corresponds to an octahedral frame.
 One might thus think symmetric matrix fields can be used to parametrize octahedral frame fields.
-While a symmetric matrix field corresponds to at least one frame field, the correspondence is not one-to-one-for example, a field of identity matrices corresponds to all frame fields.
-Moreover, symmetric matrix fields can only represent singularities whose indices are multiples of $\pm 1/2$, while indices $\pm 1/4$ are crucial for hex meshing [Liu et al. 2018].
+Although a symmetric matrix field corresponds to at least one frame field, the correspondence is not one-to-one-for example, a field of identity matrices corresponds to all frame fields.
+Moreover, symmetric matrix fields can only represent singularities whose indices are multiples of $\pm 1/2$ , wherease indices $\pm 1/4$ are crucial for hex meshing [Liu et al. 2018].
+Our fourth-order octahedral and odeco fields are rich enough to represent all indices.